RedZapdos123/SPOinPyTorch/README.md

 ```

 Advantages over PPO (per the paper):
-- Smooth, unconstrained objective amenable to standard first order optimizers
+- Smooth, unconstrained objective amenable to standard first order optimizers.
-- Stronger theoretical properties for constraining the probability ratio within a trust region neighborhood
+- Stronger theoretical properties for constraining the probability ratio within a trust region neighborhood.
-- Improved stability due to quadratic penalty and absence of clipping discontinuities
+- Improved stability due to quadratic penalty and absence of clipping discontinuities.
-- Competitive or superior empirical performance to PPO, particularly for large, complete networks
+- Competitive or superior empirical performance to PPO, particularly for large, complete networks.